Dates Available

 Class format and activities

-Teaching is both to the whole class and on an individual, one-to-one basis using demonstrations, discussion, examples, samples, hand-outs and other technical support material where appropriate.
+Teaching is both to the whole class and on an individual, one-to-one basis using demonstrations, discussion, examples, samples, digital tools, hand-outs and other technical support material where appropriate.
 You will receive feedback throughout your course to help you develop your skills.
 For you to be able to achieve on this practical class punctuality and attendance are key.
 Please inform your tutor of any absences.
 Microsoft Teams will be used for general class specific communication and for posting additional information.
 Health and safety inductions are planned into your course delivery, and you are asked not to use any machinery or specialist equipment until you have received specific training.
-Morley provides a positive and friendly atmosphere and to support this all students should be considerate and kind and work in a collegiate and collaborative way and to not monopolise the tutor.
+Morley provides a positive and friendly atmosphere and to support this all students should be considerate and kind and work in a collegiate and collaborative way, adhering to Morley’s student policies.

 Entry requirements